 The oldest Egyptian mummy recorded to date, on the other hand, is c.
 3700–3500 BCE for an embalmed male (aged 20 to 30 years old) as reported in a paper published in the Journal of Archaeological Science in December 2018; this pushed the origin of Egyptian mummification back some 1,500 years to what had been previously assumed.
 The mummy, thought to have been found near the city of Gebelein on the River Nile, has been housed at the Egyptian Museum in Turin, Italy, since 1901.

 In March 2022, research published in the European Journal of Archaeology put forward evidence of mummification in Mesolithic shell middens of southern Portugal dating back even further, perhaps as early as 8150 BCE.
 This is based on the well-preserved, contained nature of certain skeletal remains, signs that the body was dried out (desiccated) before burial, and evidence of "hyperflexion" (limbs being positioned outside of their natural range), usually achieved through binding or wrapping post-mortem.
-Further research is needed before it can definitively be claimed these were indeed mummies.
+However, further research is needed before it can definitively be confirmed these people were indeed mummified.